Skip to the content.

 Why MinHeap?
 The old implementation used List.Sort() on every extraction — O(K log K) per item, O(NK log K) total.
 MinHeap gives O(N log K), which is orders of magnitude faster for large K (8-way, 16-way merge).

 ReplaceMin fast path.
 When the source that just yielded the min still has more data, the merge loop overwrites the heap root in place via MinHeap.ReplaceMin (one SiftDown) instead of doing ExtractMin + Insert (SiftDown + SiftUp).
-Measured 30% speedup at K=8 and 34% at K=16 on the merge inner loop — see Benchmarks.
+Measured 26% speedup at both K=8 and K=16 on the merge inner loop — see Benchmarks.

 Phase 1 alternatives — Replacement Selection